 Inlining function could be faster because it:

 - Eliminate the cost of calling function.
-The cost will making some changes to some register, pushing thing to stack, and then a jump on the code.
+The cost involves making changes to registers, pushing things to the stack, and then a jump in the code.

 - Enable more optimization on the caller since the compiler has more info on how a function works.
 Depending on the cases, this would be the larger benefit.